 For a studio focusing on the live recording experience, ORIGIN is a real time-saver, according to Tonin, and has significantly changed his workflow.
 “One thing that we always fight is time.
 Budgets are getting smaller, so people want to squeeze a lot into a single day.
 We need to be quick with our decisions.
 We can’t waste time testing things, so having 32 preamps and EQs is awesome.
 You can set up a session really, really quickly without having to think about patching.
 Of course, you can explore a little, maybe for the vocal.
 But to begin the session you need to get things going quickly.”

 ORIGIN also fits his style of mixing, he says.
 “I mix hybrid, so it’s the perfect console for me.
 I start the mix process in Pro Tools and then put everything on the console.
 When you mix, especially on transient-heavy stuff like snare drum, you can really drive it harder than on a DAW mix.
 The SSL EQs are fantastic; I love them.
-And having those subgroup faders in the center section where I can do parallels, or using them as master faders for whatever I want, is fantastic.”
+And having those subgroup faders in the center section where I can do parallels, or use them as master faders for whatever I want, is fantastic.”

 Integrating UF8 in the hybrid studio